Songonge/Power-BI-Projects/Flight Delays and Cancelation Analysis/README.md

    * A Line chart to show both canceled and delayed flights by airport
    * Line charts to show total flights by month for On-Time, Delayed, and Canceled
    * A donut chart to show canceled flights for different cancellation reasons
-   * Column charts to show total flights by the percentage of Ontime by day, delayed flights by the percentage of delayed by day, and canceled flights by the percentage of canceled by day.
+   * Column charts to show total flights by the percentage of Ontime by day, delayed flights by the percentage of delays by day, and canceled flights by the percentage of cancellations by day.
    * A Stacked Bar chart to show the percentage of flights by status.
 2. Designed a dashboard by combining all the charts.
 The dashboard is shown in the following figure.